 Data Security Management

-Data Security Management is the planning, development, and execution of security policies and procedures to provide proper authentication, authorization, access, and auditing of data and information assets.
+Data Security Management is the planning, development, and execution of a data security framework, including security policies and procedures to provide proper authentication, authorization, access, and auditing of data and information assets.

 Effective data security policies and procedures ensure that the right people can use and update data in the right way, and that all inappropriate access and update is restricted.
 Data governance policies can establish data security requirements, in conjunction with data security professionals, to ensure the application of appropriate levels of security to each critical data object.